 If it happens that you do need to wear glasses after your surgery, there are a number of options for you, depending on your specific needs.

-For instance, if you have a monofocal lens fitted during your surgery (which is the case in most NHS procedures), then it might be that you still find it difficult for your eyes to adjust at different distances.
+For instance, if you have a monofocal lens fitted during your surgery, then it might be that you still find it difficult for your eyes to adjust at different distances.
 In this case, your optician might recommend varifocal lenses to help improve your vision far away, as well as up-close.

 Whichever style of frames you decide on for your new glasses, we recommend also getting lenses with a sun tint and UV treatment or polarising lenses to keep your sensitive eyes protected against UV damage.
 If your eyes are particularly sensitive, you might find that a pair of prescription sunglasses or even reactions lenses may suit you best.
 Reactions lenses darken or lighten automatically in different lighting conditions — saving you the trouble of switching between glasses for different environments.
 Your optician will be able to give you more information on the best glasses for you post-surgery.